corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 ## Desktop Browser

 Your desktop browser bookmarks is a method that doesn't get mentioned very often?
 As each post can be opened as a page in a new tab and bookmarked.
-If you have bookmark sync enabled in your browser, you may also have cross device usuage, but would require using a mobile browser instead of the app.
+If you have bookmark sync enabled in your browser, you may also have cross device usage, but would require using a mobile browser instead of the app.

 ## Desktop Utilities